FHWA/HPMS/README_2024_HPMS_All.md

 If SRID was provided and consistent, the export script attempts to use the SRID found in the source data and, if present, preserves an SRID attribute for each feature.
 If SRID was missing or inconsistent across rows the script defaults to EPSG:4326.
 Verify the SRID attribute and reproject as needed for projection-sensitive analysis.

 # Geometry
-- Input geometry: Source HPMS geometry are M-enabled ESRI polylines (e.g., PolylineM / LINESTRINGM) as provided in state geodatabases.
+- Input geometry: Source HPMS geometry may be M-enabled ESRI polylines (e.g., PolylineM / LINESTRINGM) as provided in state geodatabases.
 - Output geometry: LINESTRING (GeoJSON output does not include M values).
-- Geometry casting: The script casts input geometries to LINESTRING before writing.
-Multipart geometries (MULTILINESTRING, GEOMETRYCOLLECTION) are converted to singlepart LINESTRING; parts may be combined or dropped depending on the casting result.
-Inspect a sample if your workflow depends on multipart fidelity.
+- Geometry casting: The script casts all input geometries to singlepart LINESTRING before writing.
+Multipart geometries (MULTILINESTRING, GEOMETRYCOLLECTION) are converted to LINESTRING; parts may be combined or lost during this casting.
+Users should inspect a sample if multipart fidelity is critical for their analysis.
 - Empty/invalid geometries: Rows with empty or invalid geometries are excluded from the GeoJSON output.
-These rows are dropped silently.
+These rows are dropped silently without explicit logging.
-- WKB handling: EWKB-aware parsing is used (st_as_sfc(..., EWKB = TRUE)); the script handles raw WKB and hex-encoded WKB text.
+- WKB handling: EWKB-aware parsing is used via `st_as_sfc(..., EWKB = TRUE)`.
+The script handles raw WKB and hex-encoded WKB text.
-- Z values: HPMS does not current contain z values.
+- Z values: The HPMS source data does not typically contain Z (elevation) values.
+If present, Z values are not explicitly preserved or processed in the export.
-- Coordinate Reference System (CRS): GeoJSON output defaults to WGS84 (EPSG:4326) when source SRID is missing or inconsistent.
-When SRID is present and consistent the SRID attribute is preserved per feature; users should verify and reproject as needed for projection-sensitive analysis.
+- Coordinate Reference System (CRS): The script uses the first non-missing SRID from the data, defaulting to EPSG:4326 (WGS84) if SRID is missing or inconsistent.
+When present and consistent, the SRID is assigned as the CRS for the output GeoJSON.
+Users should verify and reproject as needed for projection-sensitive analyses.

-Note: HPMS source data contains M values (measures) used for linear referencing; those M values are not included in this GeoJSON.
-For M-enabled state level HPMS geodatabase/feature-class files, see: https://data.transportation.gov/stories/s/3uu4-47sa
+Note: HPMS source data contain M values (measures) used for linear referencing, but these measures are not included in this GeoJSON output.
+For state level M-enabled HPMS geodatabase or feature-class files with measure preservation, see: https://data.transportation.gov/stories/s/3uu4-47sa.

 # Attributes / Metadata fields
 The SQL query casts and returns a comprehensive set of HPMS attributes.
 The GeoJSON contains the following attributes (names as produced by the script), descriptions are from the HPMS Field Manual (link below):